ItzGray/KingsIsleAutoSplitters/README.md

 Old Judd - Splits upon completion of the quest "Secret Strife of Pets".

 General Akilles - Splits upon talking to Nolan Stormgate during the quest "Akilles' Deal".
-Used as an alternative to the "General Akilles%" setting in the Category section when you are doing a Wizard City% or Gobbler King% run.

 Harvest Lord - Splits upon completion of the quest "The Enemy Revealed".